parmstro/rhis-builder-idm/README.md

 If you haven't been there yet, please visit [rhis-builder-provisioner](https://github.com/parmstro/rhis-builder-provisioner) first

-See rhis-builder-SAMPLE-vault repo for secrets definitions.
+See rhis-builder-vault-SAMPLE repo for secrets definitions.
 ***
 Hey, welcome.